JaspreetKhela/JaspreetKhela/README.md

 </p>

 ### Hi there 👋
-Welcome to my repository, which contains existing and future codebases for my web development, Android, iOS, data analytics/science, cybersecurity, financial technologies, and user experience/interface research and design projects.
+Welcome to my GitHub profile, which contains existing and future codebases, tutorials, and gists for my web development, Android, iOS, data analytics/science, cybersecurity, financial technologies, and user experience/interface research and design projects.

-I also have video tutorials for these software-development areas that can be found here: [JSK X brain](https://www.youtube.com/user/JaspreetKhela).
+Video tutorials for these software-development areas that can be found here: [JSK X brain](https://www.youtube.com/user/JaspreetKhela).
 The gists corresponding to some of these tutorials can be found [here](https://gist.github.com/JaspreetKhela).
 __________
 ## Table of Contents
 * [Motto](#motto)